metabypass/captcha-solver-python/README.md

    **Notice:**
       You can simply download the following steps in 'MetaBypass_TestCodes'

-   - Install the 'metabypasscaptcha' package by executing the following command:
+   - Install the 'metabypass' package by executing the following command:

      ```python
-     pip install metabypasscaptcha
+     pip install metabypass
      ```

    - Import 'MetaBypass' class from the package:

      ```python
-     from metabypasscaptcha import MetaBypass
+     from metabypass import MetaBypass
      ```

    - Define your credentials: